woodyrew/dotfiles/extras/README.md

 ```

 ## Synapse Launcher
+_This isn't really needed as of 20.04 as the standard Ubuntu launcher has all the functionalities I use._

 A quick launcher triggered by a configurable key combination.
 I like `ctrl + alt + space`.
 ```bash
 sudo apt-add-repository ppa:synapse-core/testing